mehmetguduk/Monty-Hall-Problem-Simulation/README.md

 - At the second part of the simulation, you will decide between the remaining two doors.
 Do you want to keep your choose or want to change it ?
 - At the third part of the simulation, you will see the inside of all doors and your result.

-According to the Monty Hall Problem, when you decide to change your first decision in the second part, you will have a more chance of winning the car than in the scenario where you did not change your decision.
+According to the Monty Hall Problem, when you decide to change your first decision at the second part, you will have a more chance of winning the car than in the scenario where you did not change your decision.

 - By typing anything other than 1, 2 or 3 at the first part, you can finish the simulation and see your results.